 If you want to get your audience thinking and debating, then a poll question can spark some lively back and forth.
 Talk through answers to see what the consensus is or where we differ on opinions.

-Word Clouds are a great way to get short succinct answers to any type of questions.
+Word Clouds are a great way to get short succinct answers to any type of question.
 Word Clouds are a useful way to introduce some brevity to a presentation or to ask something pertinent that requires some thought and reflection.

 A quiz competition is an amazing way to have some fun with your audience.
 The quiz can be used both for educational purposes such as a test, but also just to have a game of trivia.
-Testing your audience’s knowledge in this way will mean they are more relaxed and also reinforce what they have just heard and learnt.
+Testing your audience’s knowledge in this way will mean they are more relaxed and also reinforce what they have just heard and learned.
 If you want some quiz inspiration, check out our quiz competition templates.

 The power of good eye contact can never be underestimated.
 It gives you a strong stage presence and can help to effectively deliver your point.
 Bear in mind that you should try to connect with each section of the audience.
 You don’t want to just stare at one person making it feel awkward and you look nervous.
 Establishing and maintaining eye contact gives it a much more personal and intimate feel as if you are talking directly to that person.

-Your gestures and body posture are particularly significant to the air you give off and influence you have.
+Your gestures and body posture are particularly significant to the air you give off and the influence you have.
 Making sure you are visible and not hiding behind a stand is obvious but something that many nervous presenters do.
 You need to create a connection with them and standing strong will make you seem more confident and in control, automatically engaging the audience.
 Gestures that reach out to the audience and techniques such as moving around on stage command the audience’s attention.

 Simply put, they help to make your talk not so boring.
 Using music or sound effects will naturally perk the audience up.
 Music is a great way to bond with the audience as it evokes emotion and can help them to recall presentation ideas.